AllTheMods/AllTheBots/data/ARSGuide.md

 %.userNickname          User's nickname.
 If they don't have one,
                         their username is used.
+%.userColor             Color of the current user.
+%.userMention           Mentions the user.
 %.channelDescription    The channel description.
+%.channelMention        Mentions the channel.
 %.topRole               Name of the user's highest role.
-%.userColor             Color of the current user.
 ```

 ### Examples: